 The parish church in Sulechów (Züllichau) was probably built shortly after the foundation of the town, around the end of the second half of the 13th century or at the beginning of the 14th century.
 It was first recorded in documents only in 1448, when a chapel with an altar of St. Nicholas was mentioned.
 At the end of the fifteenth century church underwent reconstruction, during which, among other things, the nave was enlarged.
 These works were to be completed in 1499 thanks to the efforts of the then parish priest Gabriel Ritter.

-The church was built in the 13th century.
-After the expansion from the fifteenth century (1488 – 1499) it gained a new nave, sacristy and a larger chancel.
-The church was seriously damaged during the catastrophic fire of the town in 1557.
-Then the western gable, the tower and the vaults collapsed.
-The church was rebuilt by Tadeusz Blitzl until 1562.
-However, it took longer to complete the rich interior design, since the pulpit was restored only after eighteen years after the fire.
-The lower part of the collapsed tower was preserved as a porch and a new tower was erected from the southern side.
-At that time, a new stellar vault was also made and the construction of the western gable, decorated with recesses, was completed.
+In 1539, the church was taken by the Protestant community.
+Soon after, in 1557, it was damaged during a catastrophic town fire.
+Then the gable of the nave, tower and vaults collapsed.
+The church was rebuilt by Tadeusz Blitzel by 1562, but the rich interior design took longer to complete, as the pulpit was restored only eighteen years after the fire.
+The lower part of the collapsed tower was preserved as a porch, and a new tower was erected on the south side.
+At that time, a new stellar vault was also made and the construction of the western gable was completed.